clicksounds/geode-clicksound/about.md

 - Rue - Made the icon of Click Sounds (v1.6.0)
 - aceofspadesss - Provided a ton of unique click sounds for the mod!
 - AkuLunical - twitter
 (If you think I forgot to credit you, DM @coopeeo on Discord.
-Credit is not given for asking a sound or feature request.)
+Credit is not given for requesting a feature or submitting a click pack.